-623 CARBONATE PETROLOGY3 credits Prerequisites: 324 and 432/532 or permission of instructor.
+Prerequisites: 324 and 432/532 or permission of instructor.
 Detailed examination of selected carbonate suites with emphasis on depositional facies and diagnetic alternation.
 Laboratory.

-4 SILICICLASTIC SEDIMENTOLOGY Prerequisites: 324 and 433/533 or permission of instructor.
+SILICICLASTIC SEDIMENTOLOGY 3 credits Prerequisites: 324 and 433/533 or permission of instructor.
 Basic processes that transport and deposit sediment and the stratification associated with these processes.
 Furthermore, the study of depositional systems and associated facies architecture.
 Laboratory.

-631 ROCKS AND MINERALS Prerequisites: 101 and permission.
-Intensive course integrating crystallography, mineralogy and petrology for the science teacher and graduate student from disciplines other than geology.
+ROCKS AND MINERALS

+Prerequisites: 101 and permission.
+Intensive course integrating crystallography, mineralogy and petrology for the science teacher and graduate student from disciplines other than geology, Laboratory.

 632 IGNEOUS PETROLOGY 3 credits Prerequisite: 433/533.
 Origin and paragenesis of igneous rocks.
 Theory, petrochemistry and occurrences of major igneous rock types.
 Selected rock suites studies.
 Laboratory.
+METAMORPHIC PETROLOGY 3 credits

-633 METAMORPHIC PETROLOGY Prerequisite: 433/533.
+Prerequisite: 433/533.
 Textures, chemistry of metamorphic reactions, phase diagrams and occurrences of metamorphic rocks.
 Selected rock suites studied.
 Laboratory.

-634 CLAY MINERALOGY Prerequisite: 432/532.
+CLAY MINERALOGY 3 credits Prerequisite: 432/532.
 Classification, identification, genesis of clay minerals, clay rocks; use, exploitation.
 Laboratory stresses methods of identification of clay minerals, analysis, petrogenetic interpretation of clay materials in suites of samples from the rock record.
 Laboratory.

-639 NUCLEAR GEOLOGY (Two hour lecture, three hour laboratory) Prerequisites: minimum of seven credits in chemistry, eight credits in physics, eight credits in calculus and eight credits in geology or permission.
+NUCLEAR GEOLOGY 3 credits (Two hour lecture, three hour laboratory) Prerequisites: minimum of seven credits in chemistry, eight credits in physics, eight credits in calculus and eight credits in geology or permis-sion.
 Discusses nature of radioactive and stable isotopes, their applications in geology, radioactive minerals, radioactive background and disposal of radioactive wastes.
 Nuclear analytical techniques will also be discussed; lecture, laboratory and field study.

+643 GEOSTATISTICS

-643 GEOSTATISTICS 3 credits Prerequisities: VII, 3470:461/561 or an equivalent course in statistics.
+3 credits Prerequisites: 101, 3470:461/561 or an equivalent course in statistics.
 Application of statistical methods to geology and geophysics including tests of hypotheses, trend surface analysis, analysis of variance, nonparemetric statistics and time series analysis.

+GLOBAL TECTONICS 656

-656 GLOBAL TECTONICS Prerequisites: 350, 441/541 or permission.
-Theoretical study of physical forces involved in formation and deformation of earth's crust with emphasis on plate tectonics and associated diastrophic features.
+3 credits Prerequisites: 350, 441/541 or permission.
+Theoretical study of physical forces involved in for-mation and deformation of earth's crust with emphasis on plate tectonics and associated diastrophic features.

-674 ADVANCED GROUNDWATER HYDROLOGY 3 credits Prerequisite: 474/574.
+GEOLOGIC RECORD OF PAST GLOBAL CHANGE 3 credits 661 Prerequisite: equivalent of baccalaureate degree in geology or permission of instructor.
+Study of the geologic record of past global climate and environmental change from geochemical, paleontological, sedimentological and other geological evidence.
+ADVANCED GROUNDWATER HYDROLOGY 3 credits Prerequisite: 4/4/574.
 Study of water table and artesian aquifers under steady and nonsteady state conditions.
 Collection and evaluation of field data with regard to theory.
 Water well and well field design.
 Laboratory and field work.

-75 GEOCHEMICAL METHODS OF PROSPECTING 2 credits Prerequisites: nine credits of chemistry, nine credits of mineralogy and/or petrology; recommended: 537 and 570.
+675 GEOCHEMICAL METHODS OF PROSPECTING 2 credits Prerequisites: nine credits of chemistry, nine credits of mineralogy and/or petrology; recom-mended: 537 and 570.
 Application of geochemical methods of analysis and interpretation to search for ore deposits; emphasis on stability, mobility and associations of elements in geologic environments.
 Laboratory.

-678 URBAN GEOLOGY 3 credits Prerequisites: 210, 230 or permission.
+678 URBAN GEOLOGY

+3 credits Prerequisites: 210, 230 or permission.
 Problems of urbanization related to our finite resources and creation of wastes.
 Geologic hazards.
 Case histories.
 Application of geologic data to urban development.

-SEMINAR IN GEOLOGY (May be repeated for a total of six credits) Selected topics with reference material from original processing and process of the second sec

-684 SELECTED TOPICS IN GEOLOGY (May be repeated for a total of eight credits) Prerequisite: permission.
+680 SEMINAR IN GEOLOGY

+(May be repeated for a total of six credits) Selected topics with reference material from original sources.
+SELECTED TOPICS IN GEOLOGY 1-3 credits (May be repeated for a total of eight credits) Prerequisite: permission.
 Topics not regularly offered as formal courses, generally of classic current importance.
 Entails lectures, readings, discussions and/or guided laboratory work.

-588 GEOLOGY TEACHING PRACTICUM
+GEOLOGY TEACHING PRACTICUM 688

 Corequisite: graduate assistantship.
 Training and experience in college teaching of geology under supervision of experienced faculty.
 May be repeated for a maximum of 8 credits.
-Credits may not be used to meet degree requirements.
+Cred-its may not be used to meet degree requirements.
 Credit/Noncredit.